 Practices are only 2 hours a night during the school week.
 Most students find that Shirttails practice is a good break from school.
 Rarely is there an issue with Shirttails practice interfering with schoolwork.
 If there is an issue, your choreographers will be happy to work around your school work so you are caught up on the dances.

 I play a sport, what if practice times conflict?

-It is rare that a sport will have practice during the entire Shirttails rehearsal, especially during Welcome Week.
-If you play a sport, arriving late to Shirttails practice is also acceptable.
+Athletic practices take priority over Shirttails practices, but it is rare that a sport will have practice during the entire Shirttails rehearsal, especially during Welcome Week.
+If you play a sport, arriving late to Shirttails practice is acceptable.
+If you miss a practice entirely, find a roommate or neighbor to catch you up on the moves.
 Our goal is to provide you with as many opportunities as possible to participate in this great tradition.

 Who will my dorm be competing against?

-Your dorm will be competing against other dorms of the same sex.
-For example: Martin, Hardin, and Couch Men all compete against one another.
-Veasey, Rainey, Galloway, and Couch Girls are in competition.
+Your dorm will be competing against other dorms of the same gender.
+For example: Martin, Hardin, and Couch men all compete against one another.
+Veasey, Rainey, Galloway, and Couch women are in competition.

 What happens after the competition?

 After the winners are selected and the trophies are presented, the fun doesn't end.
 Our radio station, KHDX, presents a post-Shirttails concert.
-This year, KHDX scored with Chiddy Bang!
+This year, KHDX scored Wick-It the Instigator!

 Can I quit Shirttails if I decide it’s not for me?

 Absolutely.
 We will be sorry to see you go, but participation in Shirttails is purely voluntary.
 If at any point you decide it's not for you, that's okay.
 Just let someone with the Shirttails Serenade Committee know, and we'll make sure that we accommodate you.